Why marketing for contract manufacturers should be a top priority

 It’s easier said than done.

-The CMI say over half of the manufacturing marketers responding to the survey struggle to sway the traditional, interruptive sales mindset that prevails in senior management.
-They believe that a lack of time and dedicated resources for content creation and promotion is in the way of sustained and strategic lead generation.
+Past research from CMI showed over half of the manufacturing marketers were struggling to sway the traditional, interruptive sales mindset that prevails in senior management.
+They believed that a lack of time and dedicated resources for content creation and promotion is in the way of sustained and strategic lead generation.

 The hunt is on